IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 In order to style components for older browsers, like Internet Explorer 11, we have to use a different approach, since it doesn't support CSS variables.

-If the component is using the [`Emulated`](themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to penetrate this encapsulation using `::ng-deep`.
+If the component is using the [`Emulated`](themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to penetrate it using `::ng-deep`.
 To prevent the custom theme from leaking into other components, be sure to include the `:host` selector before `::ng-deep`:

  ```scss
 :host {